indirect/andre.arko.net/_posts/2018-10-25-parsing-logs-230x-faster-with-rust.md

 While workers on Glue seem to scale linearly, that definitely wasn't the case on my laptop.
 Even with 8x the cores, I only got a 3.3x speedup.
 It's not a super fair comparison since the code is running on different machines, but it's 100x faster with 8 cores, and 230x faster on one core.

+I didn't include it in the table above, beacuse it's sort of cheating, but I was able to go even faster than that.
+By leaving some JSON fields out of the Rust struct, and skipping some JSON objects if I could tell they had duplicate information, I was able to get the runtime for a 1GB log file down to 6.4 seconds.
+That's 151,441 records/second/cpu, or 288x faster.

 ### back to aws

 After rewriting my parser in Rust, I had a new problem: how do I deploy this thing?
-My first idea (which probably would have worked?) was to cross-compile Rust binaries for Heroku and make [Sidekiq](TODO) run the binary once for each new log file in S3.
+My first idea (which probably would have worked?) was to cross-compile Rust binaries for Heroku and make [Sidekiq](https://sidekiq.org) run the binary once for each new log file in S3.

 Fortunately, before I tried to actually do that, I discovered [`rust-aws-lambda`](https://github.com/srijs/rust-aws-lambda), a crate that lets your Rust program run on AWS Lambda by pretending to be a Go binary.
 As a nice bonus for my usecase, it's only a few clicks to have AWS run a Lambda as a callback every time a new file is added to an S3 bucket.